-After the Bank of England increased its base rate in December, February and March, it was increased again on Thursday 5 May 2022 from 0.75% to 1.00%.
+After the Bank of England increased its base rate in December, February, March, May & June, it was increased again on Thursday 3 August 2022 from 1.25% to 1.75%.
 Whenever there is a change to the Bank of England Base Rate, we have to consider how it will impact our members.

 I have a fixed rate savings or mortgage product, will I be impacted by the change?

 If you have a fixed rate savings or mortgage product with the Society, your rate will not change as it is ‘fixed’ for the duration of the product period.

 I have a variable rate savings or mortgage product, will the rate change?